-In Ohio, most workers’ compensation matters involve the Bureau of Workers’ Compensation.
+A little background: In Ohio, most workers’ compensation matters involve the Bureau of Workers’ Compensation (BWC).
 Some involve self-insured employers.
 Regardless of whether an injured Ohioan is employed by a state-funded employer (i.e., an employer who pays into and obtains coverage for work injuries through the BWC) or a self-insured employer (large employers who must apply and be granted the privilege of administering and paying claims directly), claims are filed the same way.
-An injured worker can file a workers comp claim by manually completing the First Report of Injury (FROI) and mailing it or delivering it in person to any BWC service office or the FROI can be completed online at ohiobwc.com.

-According to the BWC, most Ohio workers’ compensation claims are filed by the managed care organization (MCO) after being notified of the work-related injury or occupational disease by the health-care provider (i.e., the hospital emergency room, your treating physician or urgent care facility) or the employer.
-A claim may have already been filed by the health-care provider if treatment has already occurred.
-To determine whether a claim has been filed, the injured worker may contact the BWC.
+According to the BWC, most Ohio workers’ compensation claims are filed by the MCO after being notified of the work-related injury or occupational disease by the healthcare provider (i.e., the hospital emergency room, your treating physician, or urgent care facility) or the employer.
+A claim may have been filed by the healthcare provider if treatment has occurred.
+To determine whether a claim has already been filed, you may contact the BWC.